Northfield, Birmingham: Westminster

 Birmingham Northfield is a parliamentary constituency.
 Its Member of Parliament (MP) is Laurence Turner of the Labour Party who was elected on 5 July 2024.

 District council

-The councillor elected to represent the Northfield ward on Birmingham City Council is Kirsten Kurt-Elli Labour Party (United Kingdom).
+The councillor elected to represent the Northfield ward on Birmingham City Council is George Hall of Reform UK.

 Geography

 Geology

 A quarry cutting on Bilberry Hill showing the layers of Lickey Quartzite.

 Northfield is built on a well-drained stretch of gravel and sand that had been laid down under a prehistoric shallow sea and enriched by sediments from ice age glaciers.
 The natural heath land had grown on a flatter area between the nearby Lickey Hills and Redhill.
 The Northfield area includes a wide geological range of rocks of various ages.
 The stratigraphic sequence, which is the basis for the area's diversity of landscape and habitat, comprises: